mhigu/AutonomousFlyingCar/projects/FCND-Estination-CPP/README.md

 * short term noise
 * susceptible to drift

-But the implementation provided linear.
+But the implementation provided linear one.
 So it's necessary to implement non-linear one.

 First, I need to translate body frame sensor value to world frame value using rotation matrix.